-The pharmacy used recognised wholesalers such as Day Lewis warehouse, AAH and Alliance Healthcare to obtain medicines and medical devices.
-Specials were ordered via Eaststone specials.
+The pharmacy used recognised wholesalers such as AAH and Alliance Healthcare to obtain medicines and medical devices.
+Specials were ordered via Quantum specials.
 Invoices from some of these wholesalers were seen.
 Destruction kits for the destruction of controlled drugs were available.
 Designated waste bins were available and being used for out-of-date medicines.
-Two boxes of gabapentin 100mg capsules, a schedule 3 controlled drug, was found in the regular designated waste bin rather than in a CD cabinet awaiting destruction.
-This was removed by staff and placed into the CD cupboard for destruction during the inspection.
 A bin for the disposal of hazardous waste was also available.
-Waste was collected regularly and the pharmacy team explained they would contact the contractors if they required more frequent waste collection.
+Waste was collected regularly, and the pharmacy team explained they would contact the contractors if they required more frequent waste collection.

 Medicines and medical devices were stored in an organised fashion within their original manufacturer's packaging.
 Pharmaceutical stock was subject to date checks which were documented and up to date.
 Short-dated products were appropriately marked.
+Both the month and the year of expiry were marked with stickers on these medicines.

-The fridges were in good working order and the stock inside was stored in an orderly manner.
+The fridge was in good working order and the stock inside was stored in an orderly manner.
 MHRA alerts came to the pharmacy electronically and the pharmacist explained that these were actioned appropriately.
 Records were kept to verify this and these contained audit trails.